The Mummy's Ghost: Plot

 The next morning, the Sheriff and Coroner discover a strange mold around the dead professor's throat – a sign they both know to mean that the mummy stalks Mapleton again.
 Later, Yousef Bey, who has arrived in Mapleton, calls on Amon-Ra to aid him in his quest and begins to brew the tana leaves to summon Kharis.
-Kharis heads towards him, killing a farmer along the way.
-As the sheriff soon arrives on the scene and organizes a search party.
+Kharis heads towards him, killing a farmer along the way, as the sheriff soon arrives on the scene and organizes a search party.

 The next day, at the Scripps Museum, Yousef Bey emerges after hours from a hiding place as Kharis breaks into the museum.
-Kharis attempts to touch the mummified body of Anaka, but it disintegrates.
+Kharis attempts to touch the mummified body of Ananka, but it disintegrates.
 Yousef Bey realizes that Ananka's soul has been reincarnated into another form as Kharis begins destroying the exhibit, killing the museum security guard.
 Police Inspector Walgreen and Dr. Ayad arrive later and decide to use the tana leaves to attract and trap Kharis in a pit.

 Meanwhile, Tom disregards the Sheriff's warning and decides to elope with Amina to New York.
 She agrees and the two make plans to leave early the next morning.
 Yousef Bey calls upon Amon-Ra to lead him to the new home of Ananka's soul and then sends Kharis in that direction to find Ananka.

-As Inspector Walgreen sets the trap by for Kharis, Kharis immediately heads toward the Norman home.
+As Inspector Walgreen sets the trap for Kharis, Kharis immediately heads toward the Norman home.
 Amina is awakened by his approach and hypnotically wanders into the yard where Kharis recognizes her as the carrier of Ananka's soul.
 Amina faints as Kharis carries her away.
 Amina's guardian Mrs. Blake phones Tom and tells her story to Inspector Walgreen, Sheriff Elwood, and a large group of volunteers.
 Kharis arrives at the mill and presents Amina to Bey.
 Bey recognizes the birthmark as the symbol of the priests of Arkam.
 Amina awakens and the priest informs her that she is the reincarnation of Ananka.

 Yousef Bey falls for Amina's beauty and desires to keep her alive as his bride with the tana leaves.
 This plan enrages Kharis, leading to a fight where Bey falls out a window to his death.
 Tom enters and after failing to stop Kharis, finds him leaving with Amina.
 A mob pursues Kharis into a swamp where both he and the rapidly aging Amina sink.